image-js/image-js-docs/docs/Getting started.md

 ### What's next?

-Now that you know how images are loaded and saved you can deepen your understanding by going through Basics folder and see how different basic elements of ImageJS work.
-You can also broaden your horizons by looking at available Features.
+Now that you know how images are loaded and saved you can deepen your understanding by going through [Basics](./Basics 'internal link on basics') folder and see how different basic elements of ImageJS work.
+You can also broaden your horizons by looking at available [Features](./Features 'internal link on features').

-If you want to see how ImageJS works in practice I suggest you visit the Tutorials segment and see for yourself its practical applications.
+If you want to see how ImageJS works in practice I suggest you visit the [Tutorials](./Tutorials 'internal link on tutorial') segment and see for yourself its practical applications.

 ### System requirements

 - Node.js 16+

 - Google Chrome 91+, Firefox 90+, Safari 15+, Opera 77+, Edge 91+

-- Windows 10+

-- MacOS 12 Monterrey or MacOS 13 Ventura

-- Debian 11, Debian 12, Ubuntu 20.04 or Ubuntu 22.04